 Getting to know your professors is a critical part of your college education.
 By the end of your first year of study, in addition to your academic advisor, you should know at least one faculty member well enough to advise you.
-This is not about academic advising, but about mentoring and building strong relationships with the faculty.
-Often this can be the student's FYS instructor/Academic Advisor or a professor who taught one of the student's Core classes.
+This isnot about academic advising, but about mentoring and building strong relationships with the faculty.
+Often this can be the student's FYS instructor/Academic Advisor or a professor who taught one of instructor/Academic Advisor or a professor who taught one of the student's Core classes.